DEALING with Difficult People

 • Respect the person

 No one likes to be treated disrespectfully.
-The more considerate we are toward difficult people, the better they react.
-A version on the Golden Rule is: “Give respect, expect respect.”
+The more considerate we are toward D.P., the better they react.
+A version on the Golden Rule is: “Give respect, expect respect” while keeling boundaries.

 • Stand back

-Sometimes it’s best to ignore bad behavior, to be able to have perspective, especially if you know the other person is ‘dangerous’ or under severe stress.
+Sometimes it’s best to ignore bad behavior, to get a perspective on the situation, especially if this is a consistent pattern of theirs, AND if you know the they’re ‘dangerous’ when under severe stress.

 Take a stand

-Other times it’s necessary to speak up on your own behalf, to calmly say what is acceptable to you & what is not.
+At other times – it’s necessary to speak up for yourself, calmly saying what is acceptable to you & what is not.
 Understand your realistic options & develop one or more strategies based on that.
+Always have “Plan B”.
 Take actions & persevere.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.